aycangulez/fn-arg-validator/README.md

 * **is.any:** Returns true for everything.
 Great for skipping validation for certain arguments.

 ## Passing your Own Type Check Functions
-It's important for your functions to have names since **is.valid** uses them for logging purposes.
+The beauty of a functional style interface is that you aren’t limited to the built-in validation functions, you can simply pass your own.
+The only requirement is to give your functions names since is.valid uses function names for logging purposes.

 ## Log Configuration
 By default, fn-arg-validator uses the *console* object for logging.
-However, this can be configured by assigning a different logger to **is.log**.
+However, this can be configured by assigning a different logger to **is.config.log**.

-The log level can be set by changing the value of **is.logLevel**.
+The log level can be set by changing the value of **is.config.logLevel**.
 The default log level is *'WARN'*, which only logs failed checks.
 If you would like to see successful validations, you need to set the log level to *'DEBUG'* or higher.
 To disable all logging, set the log level to *'OFF'*.